-To a food process, add almond meal, arrowroot flour, baking soda and salt.
-Process to mix well and produce a fine texture, approximately 15 seconds.
+Add the almond meal, arrowroot flour, baking soda and salt to a food processor.
+Process to mix and produce a fine texture, approximately 15 seconds.

-Add ghee and maple syrup, process until mixture is smooth and starting to clump together.
+Add the ghee and maple syrup, process until the mixture is smooth and comes together.

-Press dough evenly into the lined slice tin.
-To create a smooth surface, place a piece of baking paper over the mixture and use a glass to roll over the top.
+Press the dough evenly into the lined slice tin.
+Place a small piece of baking paper over the mixture and use a glass to roll over the top to create a smooth surface.
 Use a knife to score the mixture 3/4 way through, 2 x 8 rows to make 16 fingers.

-If you are not decorating with chocolate, you can use a fork to press holes into the dough to decorate and look like traditional shortbread.
+If you are not decorating with the chocolate, you can use a fork to press holes into the dough to decorate and look like traditional shortbread.

-Melt dark chocolate in a double saucepan.
-Place shortbread fingers on a tray and pipe or drizzle chocolate over the fingers.
-Place tray in the fridge to set chocolate.
+Melt the dark chocolate in a double saucepan.
+Place the shortbread fingers on a lined tray and pipe or drizzle chocolate over the fingers.
+Place the tray in the fridge to set the chocolate.

 All kinds of nuts can be ground down to make a meal and are excellent for raw cheesecake or pie bases.
 Nut meals/flours are best stored in airtight containers in the fridge or freezer to prevent them going rancid.